 - Maxwell equations

-- Static und quasi-static analysis (dielectric design, computation of the electric capacitance and magnetic inductance, eddy currents, skin effect, proximity effect, and magnetic force)
+- Static and quasi-static analysis (electric and magnetic field simulation, computation of the electric capacitance and magnetic inductance, eddy currents, skin effect, proximity effect, energy, and magnetic force)

 - Emission, propagation and reception of electromagnetic waves

 2. Finite difference time domain (FDTD) (20%)

 - 2-D and 3-D FDTD theory (Cartesian grid, discretization of Maxwell equations, stability criterion, etc.) and practical experience